makidoll/dots/EXTRAS_GNOME.md

 -   but do use [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme)
 -   change font to [SN Pro](https://supernotes.app/open-source/sn-pro/) `yay -S ots-sn-pro`

+## Nautilus

+If using VSCode or VSCodium, add button to open folders

+`yay -S --noconfirm nautilus-code-git`

 ## Extensions

 recommended to install below using yay cause devs arent updating their extensions on gnome.org